Configuring Security Insights

 The valid priority values are:

-This lookup file is also used when you want to create custom security alerts so the alertCategory, alertTemplate, and alertDescription fields are necessary in that case.
+This lookup file is also used when you want to create custom security alerts so the alertCategory, alertTemplate, alertDescription and alertFields fields are necessary in that case.
 In the case of changing the priority of an existing alert, you can leave these undefined.

 Click here to download this example file and use it as a template.
 Once you have edited and saved this file, follow the instructions for uploading a lookup table.
 Be sure to set the data type for alertCategory and priority to integer and the rest to alphanumeric.